f1gjam/cloudflare-proxy/README.md

 ##How to use

-To enable the proxy
+To diable the proxy
-`python <path to script>/cloudflare_proxy.py --enable`
+`python <path to script>/cloudflare_proxy.py --disable`

 To restore proxy settings from backup file
 `python <path to script>/cloudflare_proxy.py --restore`

-**NOTE** Both enabling and restoring require a backup to have been run and the backup files to be in /tmp
+**NOTE** Both disabling and restoring require a backup to have been run and the backup files to be in /tmp

-The script will read ALL dns zones and associated records and enable or restore the proxy setting
+The script will read ALL dns zones and associated records and disable or restore the proxy setting